-Mr. IP Shing Hing, aged 57, was appointed as an Independent Non-executive Director on 24 January 2011.
+Mr. IP Shing Hing, aged 58, was appointed as an Independent Non-executive Director on 24 January 2011.
 He is also the chairman of the remuneration committee and the nomination committee of the Board and a member of the audit committee of the Board.
 Mr. IP was conferred a Bachelor of Laws (Hons.)
 Degree in 1978 by the University of Hong Kong and a Master of Arts degree in Arbitration and Alternative Dispute Resolution in 2005 by the City University of Hong Kong.
 He is a solicitor and notary public of Hong Kong, China-appointed Attesting Officer and Justice of the Peace.
 He has been a practicing solicitor in Hong Kong for more than 20 years.
 He is currently serving as an independent non-executive director on the board of Far East Hotels and Entertainment Limited and Binhai Investment Company Limited, both being companies listed on The Stock Exchange of Hong Kong Limited ("the Stock Exchange").
-He is enthusiastic in community activities, which include serving as the President of The Law Society of Hong Kong (2002-2004), chairman of the Association of China-Appointed Attesting Officers Limited, a committee member and standing committee member of the Hong Kong Chinese General Chamber of Commerce (since 1988), director of Ocean Park Corporation (March 2006 to February 2012), member of Hong Kong Housing Authority (April 2007 to June 2012) and chairman of Appeal Board (Amusement Game Centres) since 30 May 2010.
+He is enthusiastic in community activities, which include serving as the President of The Law Society of Hong Kong (2002-2004), Chairman of the Association of China-Appointed Attesting Officers Limited, a committee member and standing committee member of the Hong Kong Chinese General Chamber of Commerce (since 1988), director of Ocean Park Corporation (March 2006 to February 2012), member of Hong Kong Housing Authority (April 2007 to June 2012) and chairman of Appeal Board (Amusement Game Centres) since 30 May 2010.

-Mr. LAI Kin Jerome, aged 64, was appointed as an Independent Non-executive Director on 24 January 2011.
+Mr. LAI Kin Jerome, aged 65, was appointed as an Independent Non-executive Director on 24 January 2011.
 He is also the chairman of the audit committee of the Board and a member of each of the remuneration committee and the nomination committee of the Board.
 Mr. LAI graduated in 1974 from the University of Toronto with a Bachelor of Commerce degree and is a member of the Hong Kong Institute of Certified Public Accountants and a chartered accountant of The Institute of Chartered Accountants of Ontario.
 Mr. LAI has over 30 years of experience in accounting and management.
 Mr. LAI was a non-executive director of SPG Land (Holdings) Limited between January 2009 to December 2011, a company listed on the Stock Exchange.
 He also served as chief financial officer and executive director at SPG Land (Holdings) Limited between 2006 and 2008.
-Mr. LAI was senior vice president of the finance, treasury and administration functional unit of Hong Kong Exchanges and Clearing Limited between 1997 and 2000.
-Mr. LAI is currently an independent non-executive director of Mastercraft International Holdings Limited, a company listed on the Stock Exchange.
+Mr. LAI was senior vice president of the finance, treasury and administration functional unit of Hong Kong Exchanges and Clearing Limited between 2000 and 2003; and an executive director of the finance and management services division of the Stock Exchange between 1997 and 2000.
+Mr. LAI is currently an Independent Non-executive Director of Mastercraft International Holdings Limited, a company listed on the Stock Exchange.